munificent/craftinginterpreters/book/classes.md

 instances of classes have properties.
 If the object is some other type like a number, invoking a getter on it is a runtime error.

 If the object is a LoxInstance, then we ask it to look up the property.
-Looks like it's time to give LoxInstance some actual state.
-A map will do fine:
+It must be time to give LoxInstance some actual state.
+A map will do fine.

 ^code lox-instance-fields (1 before, 2 after)